rombrew/phobia/doc/Internals.md

 	                // Output voltage waveform //

-Each half-bridge consists of two MOSFETs controlled by a gate drivers with a specified Dead-Time (TDT).
-Depending on the direction of the current flow during the Dead-Time the actual voltage may be different.
-The amount of uncertainty in output voltage expressed as follows:
+Each half-bridge consists of two MOSFETs controlled by a gate drivers with a specified Dead-Time (DET).
+Depending on the direction of the current flow during the Dead-Time the actual voltage on half-bridge may be different.
+The amount of uncertainty in the output voltage expressed as follows:

-	         2 * TDT * DC_link_voltage
+	         2 * DET * DC_link_voltage
 	 dUDT = ---------------------------
 	                    dT